fordcars/AlpacaTrader/README.md

-# NVDA Trading Assignment
+# Alpaca Toy Execution Strategy

-This repository contains a Docker Compose stack with Redis and a signal mocking service for NVDA trading signals.
+This repository contains a Docker Compose stack with Redis and a signal mocking service for NVDA trading signals, as well as the exeuction strategy.

+See [DISCUSSION.md](DISCUSSION.md) for more information on the strategy's design.

 ## Setup